einsteinx2/gditools/readme.txt

     If you want to modify/compile the GUI for your platform, please use the Lazarus IDE: http://www.lazarus.freepascal.org/

+    Please note this procedure is also included in the gditools-gui-* packages into the 'setupgui.txt' file.
       __                 __  ______       ______
      / /  ___ ___ ____ _/ / / __/ /___ __/ _/ _/
 ___ / /__/ -_) _ `/ _ `/ / _\ \/ __/ // / _/ _/_________________________________